sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/ACF & PACF 1.png)

 The ACF does not decline quickly to zero as it has significant spikes beyond lag 5.
 The PACF also has several lags after lag 5 that are significantly different from zero.
-This is sufficient evidence to believe that our data is indeed non-stationary.
+These plots further indicate that our time series is non-stationary.

-One common method to achieve stationarity is through differencing. *Differencing* involves subtracting the previous observation from the current observation in an effort to stabilize the mean of the time series.
+The most common way to achieve stationarity is through a method called differencing. *Differencing* involves subtracting the previous observation from the current observation in an effort to stabilize the mean of the time series.
 This is calculated using the following formula:

 **ΔY<sub>t</sub> = Y<sub>t</sub> - Y<sub>t-1</sub>**